Image

 Gulfstream G600 (GVII-G600)

 The G600 fits between the smaller G500 and larger G650.
 You can recognise it by its seven cabin windows, although the smaller G500 often has seven cabin windows as well.
-To recognise the G600 from the G500 you have to look at the distance between the main cabin door and the first window: this is larger at the G600 than the G500.
+To recognise the G600 from the G500 you have to look at the distance between the main cabin door and the first window: this is larger on the G600 than the G500, about the width of two windows.
 For the rest it looks like its siblings.
 Another way to distinguish the G600 from the G650 (and G700 and G800) is the fact that the G600 has its thrust reversers at the very end of the nacelle.
 They are further forward on the G650 (see photo at G500).

 The distance between the cabin door and first cabin window is larger on the Gulfstream G600 than on the G500 with seven cabin windows.